SNodeC/snode.c/docs/ai/openai/codex/a1-1-conversation-domain.md

 Practical compatibility includes:

 - `Item = ThreadItem`;
+- `ToolCallItem = McpToolCallThreadItem` for the pre-A1.1 MCP-only
+  compatibility name;
 - a compatible `TurnInterruptResult` alias to the common `Unit`;
 - deprecated direct grouped accessors forwarding to `client.typed()`;
 - reviewed overloads and conversions for the six previously typed A1.1